 If Banner is unavailable, a hand-written receipt will be given to the student and the receipt number will be recorded on the excel spreadsheet.
 Student detail information will be recorded and reconciled every day manually in an excel spreadsheet until the system is restored.
-At that time, all information will be entered into Banner.
+At that time, all information will be entered into the Banner system.